moun10/moun10.github.io/README.txt

+Portfolio
+Best If Opened In Chrome
-Any Code Used Is Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Any Code Used Is Free for personal and commercial use under the CCA 3.0 license